Fayra-Project/fayra-icon-theme/README.md

 Fayra is designed primarily for COSMIC.
 Other desktop environments are not officially supported.

+**The project is actively evolving, and the icon theme is still under development.**

 ## Installation

 1. Select **Code → Download ZIP**.